-You don't have to be a die-hard theatre fan to be stoked that Broadway's megahit musical 'Hamilton' is hitting the Victoria Palace Theatre in London's West End in December 2017.
-The game-changing rap musical makes the 'The Book of Mormon' look positively unpopular, with fans shelling out thousands of dollars for black-market tickets.
-Will the same happen here in Blighty?
-We'll bring you all the gossip, news and 'Hamilton' info as we get it.
-But for now, here's the lowdown on the biggest Broadway musical in decades.
+You don't have to be a die-hard theatre fan to be stoked that Broadway's megahit musical 'Hamilton' has taken up residence in Victoria Palace Theatre in London's West End.
+The game-changing rap musical makes the ‘The Book of Mormon’ look positively unpopular, with fans shelling out thousands of dollars for black-market tickets.
+Here’s the lowdown on the biggest Broadway musical in decades.

 Who or what is Hamilton and why the hell should I care?